 Viewpoints by Frances Donald, at Manulife Investment Management

-Frances forecasts global macroeconomic and financial trends, analyzes the economy and capital markets for potential opportunities and risks, and serves as a thought leader both within the firm and externally.
-As a senior member of the firm’s multi-asset solutions team, she coordinates global macro research, assists in the team’s return forecasting process, and contributes to portfolio positioning views.
+Frances was responsible for forecasting global macroeconomic and financial trends, analyzing the economy and capital markets for potential opportunities and risks, and serving as a thought leader both within the firm and externally.
+As a senior member of the asset allocation team, she coordinated global macro research, assisted in the team’s return forecasts, and contributed to portfolio positioning views.

-Prior to joining Manulife, Frances worked as a financial economist for Scotiabank in Toronto, and before that as a global macro analyst for Pavilion Global Markets in Montreal.
+Prior to joining Manulife, Frances worked as a financial economist for Scotiabank in Toronto and, before that, as a global macro analyst for Pavilion Global Markets in Montreal.
 Earlier in her career, she held various positions at Deloitte, Roubini Global Economics, and Bank of Canada.
-Frances is a frequent public speaker and regularly appears in international media.
+She’s a frequent public speaker and regularly appears in international media, including Bloomberg and CNBC.

-Education: B.A., Economics, Queen’s University; M.A., Economics, New York University
+- Education: M.A., Economics, New York University; B.A., Economics, Queen’s University

 -